In a busy work environment, Health & Safety inspections can easily be overlooked

 As an employer, you have a duty to protect the health, safety and welfare of your employees and anyone else who might be affected by your activities.

-This requires you to monitor, maintain and review your arrangements – including routinely inspecting them to check:
+This requires you to check, maintain and review your arrangements – including inspecting them to check:

 - the required Health & Safety standards are being met